We are working with local communities in India to keep momentum going behind the country’s downward trend in HIV infections.

 They lead a national programme to help more than 200 community-based organisations develop their skills to deliver HIV prevention information and support for MSM, transgender people and hijras in 17 states across the country.

 They also run a national programme to establish and manage 350 care and support centres in 31 states and territories, helping to improve the quality of life of people living with HIV.
 And they deliver programmes that provide harm reduction, HIV and health services for people who use drugs and their partners.
 India HIV/AIDS Alliance is currently piloting WINGS, a novel approach for working with women who use drugs on reducing gender based violence (GBV) and HIV prevalence.

 They also support communities to run campaigns to influence legal processes to ensure rights, protection and dignity for marginalised communities.

 In India, we also work with The Humsafar Trust, LEPRA Society, MAMTA Health Institute For Mother And Child (MAMTA), and Vasavya Mahila Mandali (VMM).

 OUR IMPACT IN INDIA

-- 1.2 million adults, adolescents and children with HIV treatment and care, and more than 97,800 people from marginalised groups with HIV prevention activities.
+- Over 1.3 million people from marginalised groups with HIV prevention activities.